v4resk/red-book/windows/persistence/logon-triggered.md

 # Logon Triggered Persistence

 ## Theory
-It's sometime usefull to know how to plant payloads that will get executed when a user logs into the system.
+It's sometime usefull to know how to plant payloads that will get executed when a user logs into the system !

+## Practice

 {% tabs %}